 The WormBoss worm control program for the Victorian winter rainfall region has five components that are most effective when used in combination.

-A summary of the components is below (click on the headings below for more information):
+A summary of the components is below (see links or chapters in the PDF for more details).

-- Prepare autumn and winter weaner paddocks by using ‘Smart grazing’ where possible.
-Give the weaners an effective drench before they enter the 'Smart grazed' paddock.
+- Prepare autumn and winter weaner paddocks by using ‘Smart grazing’ where possible (details on page 18 of the PDF; or also in Appendices: Further information on sheep worm control for Victorian Winter rainfall regions).
+Give the weaners an effective drench before they enter the ‘Smart grazed’ paddock.

 - Choose the least contaminated lambing paddocks for the most susceptible lambing ewes (maidens, oldest ewes and earlier lambing ewes).